 You can sleep in one of these cozy houses, but there’s also a free campsite on the shore, equipped with toilets, shades, and grill facilities.
 There’s no shower but a hose in the toilet will do if you’re cycling Korea in summer.

 From there to Boryeong the road is a bit less interesting.
-Boryeong is a resort town with a huge beach (famous for the yearly Mud Fest), this can be crowded in peak season, but there are a few smaller ones which are more tranquil.
+Boryeong is a resort town with a huge beach (famous for the yearly Mud Fest), this can be crowded in peak season, but there are a few smaller ones that are more tranquil.
 One also has a campsite, not free but cheap enough.
-Otherwise, you can check here the best hotels in Boryeong.

 A nice-enough 120km will bring you from Boryeong to one of the (many) highlights of our Korean cycle trip: the Byeonsan Peninsula.
 This small but gorgeous region of South Korea is a concentrate of marvels, really worth to be included in your cycling itinerary.